Earth Photo

 Earth Photo tells compelling stories about our planet, its inhabitants, its beauty, fragility, and resilience.

-Shortlisted images will be on display at the Royal Geographical Society, London from 18 June to 21 August 2024 and a selection of the shortlisted images will be on display at Grizedale Forest, Dalby Forest, Bedgebury National Pinetum & Forest, Haldon Forest Park, Moors Valley and Alice Holt in 2024 and 2025.
-Plan your visit to Earth Photo in the nation's forests.
-There will also be national and international exhibition partners including the Lost Gardens of Heligan, the Sidney Nolan Trust and Lishui International Photography Festival.
+Shortlisted images will be on display at the Royal Geographical Society, London from June 2025 and a selection of the shortlisted images will be on display at Grizedale Forest, Dalby Forest, Bedgebury National Pinetum & Forest, Haldon Forest Park, Moors Valley and Alice Holt in 2025 and 2026, plus national and international exhibition partners including the Sidney Nolan Trust and Lishui International Photography Festival.
+View the 2025 shortlist online exhibition.

 Forestry England | Royal Geographical Society | Parker Harris